Chapter 22. Analyzing system performance with BPF Compiler Collection

 When you do not provide any arguments, xfsslower displays operations slower than 10 ms by default.

-2. In another terminal, enter the command to create a text file in the vim editor to start interaction with the XFS file system:
+2. Use vim in another command line to create a text file to start interaction with the XFS file system:

 $ vim text

-The terminal running xfsslower shows something similar upon saving the file from the previous step:
+The command line running xfsslower shows something similar upon saving the file from the previous step:

 TIME COMM PID T BYTES OFF_KB LAT(ms) FILENAME